 Presented by Midsumma Festival and Australia Post

 Australia's leading queer art award - submissions for the 2019 art prize are now closed

-Since its inauguration in 2016 the Midsumma Australia Post Art Prize (see 2018 Midsumma Art Prize exhibition details) has quickly established itself as an important award in the ecology of the arts.
-With finalists selected from across the country, the event is a survey of outstanding queer artists reflecting their potent personal and political perspectives on the world.
+Since its inauguration in 2016 the Midsumma and Australia Post Art Prize has quickly established itself as an important award in the ecology of the arts.
+With finalists selected from across the country, the non-acquisitive annual award is a survey of outstanding queer artists working across mediums reflecting their potent personal and political perspectives on the world.